MTomys/MAS-projects/README.md

 # Description
 This repository contains solutions for MAS subject in my university

-# PROJECT 1
-This topic is about: optional attributes, multi-value attributes, method overriding and overloading

 # PROJECT 2
 This topic is about : Associations (Basic, With an attribute, Qualified, Composition)